 There are two major problems with the American diet today.
 One is that it is too high in sodium.
 The other is that it is too low in potassium.
 These two problems go hand in hand.
-The average American gets about 3200 mg of sodium a day and 2600 mg of potassium.
-The best amounts would be less than 1500 mg of sodium and more than 4700 mg of potassium.
+Specifically, the average American gets about 3200 mg of sodium a day, and 2600 mg of potassium.
+But the best amounts would be less than 1500 mg of sodium, and more than 4700 mg of potassium.
 More than 95% of American men and 75% of women get above the recommended upper limit of 5.8 gm of salt (2300 mg sodium) a day (1).

 Salt Is Mostly Hidden

 But sodium comes mostly in hidden forms.
 77% of the sodium we get comes from packaged, processed, or restaurant food.
 Only a small amount comes from the more obvious salt that we add from the salt shaker.
 Advice on avoiding the hidden salt is usually lacking.

 So what is a great way to reduce your salt intake?
 Cut out all packaged, processed, and restaurant food.
 Although it won't reduce your salt intake to 23% of what it is now, it will cut it way down.

 “Impossible,” you say.
 No problem.
 If it is hard to eliminate all packaged, processed, and restaurant food, figure which ones are easiest to eliminate, and get rid of those.
 Then look at the ones you still have to use.
 See how much sodium is listed on the label.

 Then when you go to the store, look for the low sodium or no sodium alternatives.
 And when the label says “low sodium”, check the actual amount of sodium it contains.
 Some “low sodium” alternatives still have too much sodium.
 So then use the lowest you can find.